Kim Gordon and Mark Hamill react as Bernie Sanders suspends presidential campaign

 — Kim Gordon (@KimletGordon) April 8, 2020

-Elsewhere, Star Wars actor Mark Hamill told his followers that Sanders would’ve had his “enthusiastic vote” had he continued with his campaign.
-“Grateful for all you have contributed to the future of this nation & for graciously putting [the] country first,” he added.
+Elsewhere, Star Wars actor Mark Hamill said: “Thank you Bernie Sanders.
+You would have had my enthusiastic vote had you prevailed.

+“Grateful for all you have contributed to the future of this nation & for graciously putting [the] country first.”

 Former Labour leader Jeremy Corbyn, meanwhile, shared his “solidarity” with the politician.
 “The struggle for a better world goes on,” he said above a similar message from Sanders.